pravinmb/pravinmb.github.io/README.md

 The index file, "/", always redirects to the latest "page", or set of comics.
 Pages have a url equivalent to their `:title` parameter, which should start at 1 and increment each time a new page is added.

 Comics are handled similarly; each new comic increments an integer, except they are located in the `/comics/` subdirectory.
 If the page at `/1` contains 40 comics, then the url for the first comic of page 2 should be `/comics/41`.

+### Layouts

+Each "page" of comics has a "layout", which is one of `_layouts/layout-*.html`.
+This layout determines how many comics it needs and how/where they will be displayed in the grid.

+Each page has a `start` variable which defines the number of the first comic to be used in the layout; the rest are obtained in sequential order.

+#### layout-1

+The first layout displays 6 comics on an 8x9 grid with the following width-height ratios:

+  1. 8:2
+  2. 6:2
+  3. 6:2
+  4. 6:2
+  5. 6:1
+  6. 2:7

+#### layout-2

+The second layout displays 8 comics on an 8x6 grid with the following width-height ratios:

+  1. 5:2
+  2. 3:1
+  3. 3:1
+  4. 3:1
+  5. 5:1
+  6. 5:1
+  7. 3:1
+  8. 8:2

+### Identifiers

+Pages and comics both have two variables that are used to identify them; the `slug` and the `hash`.
+The `slug` is used only to determine the URL of the comic, while the `hash` is used for sorting the comics internally (this is what the sequential layouts - described above - and pagination use).
+These variables _should_ both have the same numerical value in each comic, but the `hash` should have some amount of zeros prepended so that it is a uniform length.
+Currently, this length is 6 characters.
+Unless you plan to host more than 999999 comics, I think that this will be enough.

+Example: for comic #1, the `slug` would be "1", and the `hash` would be "000001".